mlprt/obsidian-paste-as-embed/README.md

 ## Motivation

 I like using the [obsidian-plotly](https://github.com/Dmytro-Shulha/obsidian-plotly) plugin to render interactive figures in my notes.
 The user pastes Plotly JSON inside a code block, which is displayed as the rendered figure.
 However, when editing the note or interacting with the plot, the code block sometimes collapses back into its unrendered form.
-This causes the note to lag, to the point of unusability.
+This sometimes causes the editor to lag to the point of unusability.

 Thankfully:
-- If the code block is placed in a standalone note which is then embedded, the embed renders well and does not collapse back into editable JSON.
+- If the code block is placed in a standalone note which is then embedded, it renders well as an embed and does not collapse back into editable JSON.
-- We usually do not need to edit the JSON directly, and when we do, it is probably easier to do so when they are in a separate note and not expanding/collapsing thousands of characters inside an existing view.
+- We usually do not need to edit the JSON directly, and if we do, it is probably easier to do so when they are in a separate note and not expanding/collapsing thousands of characters inside an existing view.
 - This allows us to treat Plotly figures like other (e.g. image) attachments.

 However, it is effortful to manually create and embed these notes.
-Acknowledging that similar use cases may benefit from automation, and wanting to try writing an Obsidian plugin for the first time, I wrote this plugin.
+Acknowledging that similar use cases may benefit from automation, and wanting to try writing an Obsidian plugin for the first time, I wrote this one.

 ## Acknowledgments